rack/rack/SECURITY_POLICY.md

 ## Receiving Security Updates

-The best way to receive all the security announcements is to subscribe to the rails security mailing list.
+The best way to receive all the security announcements is to subscribe to the [ruby security announcement mailing list](mailto:ruby-security-ann@googlegroups.com).
 The mailing list is very low traffic, and it receives the public notifications the moment the embargo is lifted.
 If you produce packages of Rack and require prior notification of vulnerabilities, you should be subscribed to vendor-sec.

 No one outside the core team, the initial reporter or vendor-sec will be notified prior to the lifting of the embargo.
 We regret that we cannot make exceptions to this policy for high traffic or important sites, as any disclosure beyond the minimum required to coordinate a fix could cause an early leak of the vulnerability.

 ## Comments on this Policy

-If you have any suggestions to improve this policy, please send an email the core teamat <https://groups.google.com/group/rack-core> or rack-core@googlegroups.com
+If you have any suggestions to improve this policy, please send an email the core teamat [rack-core@googlegroups.com](https://groups.google.com/group/rack-core).